aegean-tech/WRO_2025_FE/README.md

 the chassis using a custom bracket to prevent vibration and misalignment, which could affect the gear connection and wheel performance.

-We use a Profuse LiPo battery to power our motor controller (photo-4).
+We use a Profuse LiPo battery to power our motor controller.
 It provides stable and sufficient energy for the drive system.
 An XT60 connector is attached to ensure a secure and efficient power connection with minimal loss.